 - only one course may be taken S/U per session (courses graded S/U for all students are excluded from this count);

-- no course required for the Connections curricula, for teacher licensure, or for a student’s major or minor field of study (except internships and field experiences) can be taken S/U;
+- no course required for the General Education curricula, for teacher licensure, or for a student’s major or minor field of study (except internships and field experiences) can be taken S/U;

 - a student must satisfy all prerequisites to take a course S/U;